 The emperor of the South Sea was called Shu [Brief], the emperor of the North Sea was called Hu [Sudden], and the emperor of the central region was called Hun-tun [Chaos].
 Shu and Hu from time to time came together for a meeting in the territory of Hun-tun, and Hun-tun treated them very generously.
 Shu and Hu discussed how they could repay his kindness.
 "All men," they said, "have seven openings so they can see, hear, eat, and breathe.
 But Hun-tun alone doesn't have any.
 Let's trying boring him some!"
 Every day they bored another hole, and on the seventh day Hun-tun died.*

 Hun-tun, that is Chaos, is not to be confused with the chaos as typically seen in the western world as in "chaotic."
 It is the supreme ideal of Taoism.
 Chaos is wholeness, oneness and Nature.
 Chaos represents the natural state of the world.
 Digging holes on the head of Chaos means destroying the natural state of the cosmos.
 Therefore, to the ancient Chinese chaos not only has the meaning of disorder but also presents a respectable aesthetic state.
+Any outcome is based on the Sensitive Dependence on Initial Conditions.
+Since any given outcome cannot be predetermined with any amount of accuracy without knowing the full string of preceding events it is oft times viewed as Chaos even though it is the natural order of things.
 This idea of chaos may be very different from its western counterpart.

 Imbeded in all of the above is what has been called Chaos Magic.
 The term "Chaos Magic" is modern day terminology for something that has been cultivated and used in Shamanism and by others of similar ilk in cultures all over the world for centuries under other names and terms, sometimes even, no name.
 That which is Chaos Magic is nearly a mirror-image reflection of Obeah, and seen as well by many as being on nearly the same plane.
 Chaos Magic is awesome, potent, compelling and in the wrong hands, like Obeah, highly dangerous.
 Again, like Obeah, it's secret lies in its POWER.
 Sometimes even a person's white light shields are vunerable to collapse, be rendered impotent, or buckle to another's stronger power when pitted in a test of strengths.